sahar-hub2/Security-Programming/Security-Programming/Reflective Commentary.md

 Reflection:
 These reviews enhanced my practical skills in conducting secure-coding analysis, cryptographic enforcement, and positive feedback.
 It helped me to be more critical and supportive at the same time and to present technical findings in a clear and professional way, which is important in both collaboration and software development and in the actual cybersecurity evaluation.

+### Mahrin Alam Mahia
+The following feedback was provided by Mahrin Alam Mahia (a1957342) to Groups 37, 101, and 97 on their Secure Overlay Chat Protocol projects.

+For Group 37, the review emphasized a well-functioning asynchronous chat overlay with correct RSA-OAEP and PSS usage, yet identified unsigned inter-server messages, auto-trust in Zeroconf discovery, and weak enforcement of key-import policies as major risks.
+Pylint (8.47/10) and Bandit scans confirmed overall good code quality after formatting, with earlier high counts traced to third-party dependencies.

+For Group 101, the Python-based system correctly implemented end-to-end encryption and message signing, and the included proof-of-concept exploits successfully demonstrated intentional backdoors such as weak RSA key acceptance, routing-poison and replay vulnerabilities, and missing file-integrity checks.
+Pylint (7.94/10) and Bandit (low risk post-exclusion) corroborated minor operational weaknesses—broad exceptions, global state, and missing encodings—while a ConnectionClosedOK event highlighted runtime robustness limits rather than a security flaw.

+For Group 97, the C++20 implementation demonstrated strong architectural design, correct RSA-4096 encryption, and well-managed dependencies, but lacked bootstrap signature validation, replay protection persistence, and TLS transport. cppcheck and clang-tidy flagged input-sanitization and logging deficiencies consistent with manual review.
+Overall, these reviews deepened understanding of cross-language security enforcement—from Python’s runtime safety gaps to C++’s manual trust management—while reinforcing the need for validated introducer trust, replay defenses, and consistent cryptographic hygiene.

+Engaging with diverse codebases across Python and C++ implementations highlighted how each language’s security posture depends on disciplined design, testing, and documentation.
+This review process strengthened the understanding of secure protocol design, emphasizing that even well-structured systems can conceal subtle weaknesses in trust models, key management, and exception handling.

 -   Identify: State your name and the group reviewed.
 -   Overview: Brief summary of project purpose and focus areas.
 -   Strengths: Highlight well-implemented design or security features.
 -   Weaknesses: Identify vulnerabilities or issues; mention tools used (static/dynamic/manual).
 -   Challenges: Note any difficulties you faced and how you addressed them.

+Full individual reports and evidence are attached in the Appendix.

 # Reflection on AI Use